Four Assorted Birds

 four assorted birds.

 Making small changes in the landscape benefit winged visitors.
 At minimum, birds need food, water, cover and space to bear and raise young.
-It is possible to balance our desire for cultivation with life on the wild side.
+It is possible to balance our desire for taming the landscape with life on the wild side.

 1. Got trees?

 Native trees do more than provide structure in the landscape.
 By design native trees support native birds.
 Identify your trees and the birds they supply.
 Aim for year-round food sources specific to those birds.

 Deciduous and evergreen trees simulate forest canopy.
 Dioecious trees present primarily male or female flowers.
 Fruit is borne on ‘female’ flowers.
 Fruit of the female Southern redcedar (Juniperus silicicola) attracts cedar waxwings and yellow-rumped warblers.
 American hornbeam (Carpinus caroliniana) provide nuts for some birds.
 Magnolia grandiflora and sweetbay magnolia (Magnolia virginiana) provde cover and fruit for woodpecker and red-eyed vireo.

 Pine seeds are eaten by chickadees, blue jays, nuthatches, quail, pine warblers and others.

 2. Shrubs and vines provide a layer of cover.